Colin-P-Adams/Colin-P-Adams.github.io/_pages/home.md

         I am a Lecturer of Finance at Georgia College & State University and a Ph.D. candidate in economics at Florida State University.
 I expect to graduate from FSU in May 2028.
       </p>
       <p>
-        My research interests are in labor economics, economics of education, and crime economics where I use applied econometric methods to conduct causal inference.
+        My research interests are in labor economics, economics of education, crime economics, and financial literacy where I use applied econometric methods to conduct causal inference.
       </p>
       <p>
         I teach Personal Finance and Money and Banking at GC&SU.
 I also have undergraduate teaching experience at FSU as both an instructor of record and a teaching assistant.